divyag10/weatherapi/src/README.md

 ## _Activity Recommendation_
 For activity recommendation, get_activity_recommendation() is called from weatherapi.py whih is defined in src > sql_app> core.py
 This fetches recommendation from database.
 Sqlite is used as the database.
-Based on weather condition the temprature, humidity and wind are classified and saved in database.
+Based on weather condition temprature, humidity and wind are classified and saved in database as high, moderate, low etc.
 When recommendation call comes, then based on the params the value is fetched from database.

 There are API endpoint for adding database entries for activity recommendation i.e. /add_activity